-Late work
+Late work:

-Up to one week late, with a 5% of the value of the assignment deducted for each day late for up to one week/7 days.
+Up to one week late, with 5% of the assignment value deducted for each day late for up to one week/7 days.
 After the 7th day, the assignment will not be accepted.
-Anything beyond those 7 days must have a medical excuse or an extreme circumstance reason that I approve.
+Anything beyond those 7 days must have a medical excuse or extreme circumstance reason that I approve.

-All Papers and Homework
+All Papers and Homework.

-Format for all papers is double-spaced, Times New Roman font, 12 pitch, one-inch margins and APA style.
+Format for all papers is double-spaced, Times New Roman font, 12 pitch, one inch margins and APA style.
 If you prefer to use another style (Chicago, MLA, etc.) please indicate the style on the cover sheet/first page.

-Discussion Board Questions
+Discussion Board Questions.